How to Grow Your LinkedIn Network

 2020 was a terrible year for businesses!
 But imagine how much worse it would be if there was no internet?

-Businesses that used LinkedIn successfully during the pandemic ended up succeeding BIG.
-Probably my favorite example is my power couple friends Harold Floyd and Ami Floyd who embraced the platform and its benefits whole heartedly and have amassed millions of impressions on their posts.
+My favourite example has to be my power couple friends Harold Floyd and Ami Floyd who embraced the platform and its benefits whole heartedly and have amassed millions of impressions on their posts.

 What I’m trying to say, in two words, is this: LinkedIn works!